dothihuong-luvina/pax-exam-create-template-job/README.md

+This project is for reproduce redmine #352 problem.
-Test project for create job template
+Test project for create job template.